bw4sz/NetworkPredict/PoissonSimulation.md

 ##Caveats

-In this simulation, we get to ignore some of the thornier questions that would arise using empirical data.
-There are a number of challenging questions that would need to be answered from a methodological perspective.
+There are a number of challenging questions that would need to be answered from a methodological perspective to implement with empirical data.

 1. N-mixture models depend on a closed state.
 Given that phenology of flowers may not match the timing of camera events, what is the temporal overlap required?
 Collecting the data to define the abundance of flower j at time k is the key question.
 Once we can agree on a metric, incorporating it into the model is more straightforward.